tcj2001/bitunix-automated-crypto-trading/README.md

   - Interactive web interface with real-time updates, all manual trading
   - Candlestick charts for all timeframes (1m, 5m, 15m, 1h, 1d) on a single page with all indicators
     - Chart is activated when you click on the ticker symbol
+  - Inspect page show study value for each symbol in the scope and past trades
 - Technical analysis including:
   - Moving Averages
   - MACD